 Rarely do couples foresee or imagine a Brain Aneurysm/AVM/Hemorrhagic Stroke in their future when they commit to “for better or worse, in sickness and in health, til death do us part”.
-Yet, it is estimated that 1 in 15 people will develop a brain aneurysm or AVM and nearly 120,000 hemorrhagic strokes occur every year in the US.
+Yet, it is estimated that 1 in 50 people will develop a brain aneurysm and about 30,000 people in the United States suffer a brain aneurysm rupture (hemorrhagic stroke) each year every year in the US.

 Nothing can be more physically and emotionally demanding and burdensome than the trials a spouse faces once their partner is diagnosed with a Brain Aneurysm, AVM or Hemorrhagic Stroke.
 Spouses, more than any other member of the family, are often confronted with the most difficult issues.
 When a partner becomes brain injured, roles and duties within the family structure are often permanently changed.
 Non-injured spouses are often perplexed to figure out methods to resolve ways to maintain income, family issues, their own needs, household management, and conflicts over medical care and treatments.
 It is not uncommon for spouses who’ve become caretakers to feel like their marriage has altered drastically since their partner incurred a Brain Aneurysm/AVM/Hemorrhagic Stroke.
 Traumatic or severe brain injuries can cause a great deal of stress and disruption to marriage.
 When a partner becomes a caregiver to the other, they often feel like they are now in an unequal marriage with resentment arising from both sides.